jallen2034/Park-Locator-Flask/README.md

 ## Project Description

-Park locator is a skatepark locator & reviewer web application for all skateparks in Vancouver B.C.
+Park locator is a full-stack application whuch acts as a skatepark locator & reviewer for all skateparks in Vancouver B.C.
 It was built using Python with Flask, HTML, CSS, Vanilla JavaScript, Jquery, Ajax, SQLite and the Google Places & Maps APIs for Python.

 ## Screenshots